Expert Trademark Services

 Don’t lose your trademark!

-If you have an existing Trademark or just Common Law rights merely by using your business name, slogan or logo over time – be aware that you will give rights to another business simply by doing nothing for 5 years.
-Acquiescence happens by doing nothing, and not enforcing your rights over a 5 year period.
-To prevent this disaster, we urge periodic comprehensive research or our year round monitoring service.
+If you have an existing Trademark or just Common Law rights merely by using your business name, slogan or logo over time – be aware that you will give rights to another business simply by doing nothing for 6 years.
+Acquiescence happens by doing nothing, and not enforcing your rights over a 6 year period.
+To prevent this disaster, we urge periodic comprehensive research every 2-3 years -or- our regular Federal and State trademark monitoring services, including a FREE Common Law search if you purchase three 6 month cycles = 18 months of trademark monitoring.
 We offer both.
 Call us to discuss!

 Having a trademark will achieve added protection against other companies’ future names, slogans or logos that are conflicting or even merely similar in sound, appearance or meaning, as well as ownership rights as protected by the USPTO.
 Having a trademark makes it much easier to protect your intellectual property, when you can simply show your registered or pending USPTO trademark.